ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartmeter/README.md

 Please send me an info on devices where you have used the library successfully and I will add it here.

-## Todo
-* Update Sml support to 1.0.4 (if needed)
-* docs for webpage
+## Special Smartmeters and problems

+### DZG DVS74
+It seems to be an error in the SML firmware sometimes and values are wrongly encoded in the SML message, but the message itself is valid.
+Solution is to post process the value using a Javascript.
+See https://github.com/Apollon77/smartmeter-obis/issues/75#issuecomment-581650736

+## How to report issues and feature requests

+Please use GitHub issues for this.

+Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
+Then please get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
+If you do not like providing it in GitHub issue you can also send it to me via email (iobroker@fischer-ka.de).
+Please add a reference to the relevant GitHub issue AND also describe what I see in the log at which time.

+## What is Sentry and what is reported to the servers?
+Sentry.io is a way for developers to get an overview about errors from their applications.
+And exactly this is implemented in this adapter.

+When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to our own Sentry server hosted in germany.
+When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog

+### 3.0.9 (2020-02-04)
+* (Apollon77) make sure HTTP based smartmeters are also polled frequently when responses are invalid
+* (Apollon77) other optimizations
+* (Apollon77) Switch Sentry to iobroker own instance hosted in germany

 ### 3.0.8 (2019-12-20)
-* errors prevented when stopping to process data
+* (Apollon77) errors prevented when stopping to process data

 ### 3.0.7 (2019-12-18)
-* errors prevented when stopping to process data
+* (Apollon77) errors prevented when stopping to process data

 ### 3.0.6 (2019-12-07)
-* serial port configuration further optimized
+* (Apollon77) serial port configuration further optimized
-* update smartmeter-obis lib to fix some edge case errors and serial close handling
+* (Apollon77) update smartmeter-obis lib to fix some edge case errors and serial close handling

 ### 3.0.3 (2019-11-30)
-* serial port configuration further optimized
+* (Apollon77) serial port configuration further optimized

 ### 3.0.2 (2019-11-29)
-* Fix use of "/dev/serial/by-id" paths on linux if available
+* (Apollon77) Fix use of "/dev/serial/by-id" paths on linux if available

 ### 3.0.1 (2019-11-27)
-* BREAKING CHANGE: Supports nodejs 8.x+ only, up to 12.x
+* (Apollon77) BREAKING CHANGE: Supports nodejs 8.x+ only, up to 12.x
-* support compact mode
+* (Apollon77) support compact mode
-* update to latest library versions to fix problems and add special handling for some smart meters with broken firmware
+* (Apollon77) update to latest library versions to fix problems and add special handling for some smart meters with broken firmware
-* Use "/dev/serial/by-id" paths on linux if available; add port selection to Admin
+* (Apollon77) Use "/dev/serial/by-id" paths on linux if available; add port selection to Admin
-* Add Sentry for error reporting
+* (Apollon77) Add Sentry for error reporting

 ### 2.0.0 (2019-03-22)
-* BREAKING CHANGE: State names changed because * no longer supported.
+* (Apollon77) BREAKING CHANGE: State names changed because * no longer supported.
 Is replaced by __ now because of possible collisions in state names with only one _

 ### 1.2.2 (2018-11-11)
 * Update smartmeter library, fix HTTP-JSON-Transport